 Hoteliers know it’s crucial to build and maintain a strong digital presence to capture a guest’s attention, especially during challenging economic times.
-With potential revenue hanging in the balance, hoteliers must establish the right mix of direct and online booking channels to maximize revenue and take full advantage of any projected market growth.
+With potential revenue hanging in the balance, hoteliers must establish the right mix of direct and online hotel distribution channels to maximize revenue and take full advantage of any projected market growth.

 To start, hoteliers should explore all their distribution options, including how these channels can benefit their business, to create a multi-faceted mix that meets the unique needs of their market.
-We’ve listed the most profitable channels any independent hotelier should consider:
+We’ve listed the top 7 hotel distribution channels any independent hotelier should consider:

 The Top 7 Hotel Distribution Channels for Independent Hotels

 - Your Branded Website: Prospective guests form their first impression of your hotel long before they walk through the door.
 A world-class website touts the value your hotel provides to guests and gives the ability to offer attractive offers through the direct channel’s booking engine.
 According to Forbes, 91% of consumers prefer interactive and visual content over traditional, text-based, or static media, so beautiful, high-resolution images are a must.